kevinnhan1/Coursera-Case-Studies/README.md

 RStudios was used for the data cleaning process of this case study.
 This is because, R is very strong and powerful when it comes to using a large amount of data.

 ## Cleaning and transforming the data:
-The data was imported from it's local directory.
-Any blank values were converted to 'N/A'.
+To begin, the data was imported from it's local directory.
+Additionally, any blank values were converted to 'N/A'.

 ```ruby
 #importing csv files and changing all blanks to NA values